groupSeniorProject/VulGPT/README.md

 ## Setup
-Firstly you will want to install Neo4j into your machine based on your operating system. https://neo4j.com/docs/operations-manual/current/installation/
-Note for the sake of this set up process, it was done on a linux enviroment.
-Once installed you are able to start up neo4j with the following command.
+Firstly you will want to install Neo4j into your machine based on your operating system.
+You'll be able to see the installation process with the following link https://neo4j.com/docs/operations-manual/current/installation/ Note this set up was done in a linux enviroment, although it may be able to set up in other OS enviroments the set up may be different.
 ```
 sudo systemctl start neo4j
 ```